Yes, those are Gundams. Any more war and we'll start using them.

 Nice Job Breaking It, Hero: Celestial Being fought to eliminate war and unite the world population and its governments into one.
 They succeed, only to learn that in doing so they've created an authoritarian regime which uses mass propaganda to keep control and murders countless innocents to "keep the peace".
 Good job, guys!

 No Social Skills: Pretty much all of The Stoics in Celestial Being can trace their social ineptitude to being on their own since they were kids.

-Not So Small Role: With Ribbons Almark having only a handful of lines and hardly any screentime in the first half of the show, many long-time Gundam fans were wary of the fact that he had such a small role for a character being voiced by none other than Tohru Furuya (using pseudonym "Noboru Sougetsu"), the man who portrayed the very first Gundam protagonist.
+Not-So-Small Role: With Ribbons Almark having only a handful of lines and hardly any screentime in the first half of the show, many long-time Gundam fans were wary of the fact that he had such a small role for a character being voiced by none other than Tōru Furuya (using pseudonym "Noboru Sougetsu"), the man who portrayed the very first Gundam protagonist.
 Of course, after truly gaining the viewers' collective attention with a few foreshadowing lines and the ability to hack Veda, Ribbons turned out to be the Man Behind the Man and the real Big Bad of the series.
 Fucking Ribbons.

 One Degree of Separation: In the first season, Saji Crossroad is Setsuna's neighbor and Louise Halevy is his girlfriend.
 Guess who becomes his co-pilot and one of his more dogged opponents respectively in season two?

 One Union Limit: Subverted and played straight with the The Union of Solar Energy and Free Nations and the Advanced European Union.
 However, the Advanced European Union is always referred as the "AEU".